Existing Program Evaluation (EPE) Application Reviews

 • Scoring for these criteria are based on:

-• the methods used to collect data (e.g., direct assessment, parent-report, administrative data)
+• the methods used to collect data (e.g., direct assessment, parent-report, administrative data), and

 • Proposals that do the following score higher:

-• obtain child outcome data by directly assessing children
+• obtain child outcome data by directly assessing children, and

 • demonstrate that the measures proposed are reliable and valid for the populations represented in the sample score higher on these criteria.